The SO(3) monopole cobordism and superconformal simple type: The leading term computation

 \subsection{Multilinear algebra}

-The proof of Proposition \ref{prop:LeadingTerm} requires us to consider the intersection number with $\bL_{\ft,\fs}$ in \eqref{eq:MainEquation} as a symmetric multilinear map on $H_2(X;\RR)$ rather than a polynomial.
+The proof of Proposition \ref{prop:LeadingTerm} requires us to consider the count of the number points in the intersection with $\bL_{\ft,\fs}$ in \eqref{eq:MainEquation} as a symmetric multilinear map on $H_2(X;\RR)$ rather than a polynomial.
 We thus introduce some notation to translate between the two concepts.

-For a finite-dimensional, real vector space $V$, let $S_d(V)$ be the vector space of $d$-linear, symmetric maps, $M:V^{\otimes d}\to\RR$, and let $P_d(V)$ be the vector space of degree $d$ homogeneous polynomials on $V$.
+For a finite-dimensional, real vector space $V$, let $S_d(V)$ be the vector space of $d$-linear, symmetric maps $M:V^{\otimes d}\to\RR$, and let $P_d(V)$ be the vector space of degree $d$ homogeneous polynomials on $V$.
 The map $\Phi:S_d(V)\to P_d(V)$ defined by $\Phi(M)(v)=M(v,\dots,v)$ is an isomorphism of vector spaces (see \cite[Section 6.1.1]{FrM}).
 For $M_i\in S^{d_i}(V)$, we define a product on $S_\bullet(V)=\oplus_{d\ge 0}S_d(V)$ by

-where $\fS_d$ is the symmetric group on $d$ elements,.
+where $\fS_d$ is the symmetric group on $d$ elements.
 When $S_\bullet(V)$ has this product and $P_\bullet(V)$ has its usual product, $\Phi$ is an algebra isomorphism.

 \begin{lem} Continue the assumptions and notation of Proposition \ref{prop:LeadingTerm}.
-For $n\in\NN$ as in Proposition \ref{prop:LeadingTerm} let $\ft_n$ be a \spinu structure satisfying \eqref{eq:CharClassOfSpinuWithLa0}.
-Then,
+For $n\in\NN$ as in Proposition \ref{prop:LeadingTerm}, let $\ft_n$ be a \spinu structure satisfying \eqref{eq:CharClassOfSpinuWithLa0}.
+Then

 where $\fS_{\delta-2m}$ is the symmetric group on $(\delta-2m)$ elements and $K=c_1(\fs)$. \end{lem}

 \begin{proof} Because we are assuming $\La=0$, all terms on the right-hand-side of \eqref{eq:MainEquation} containing a factor of $\langle \La,h\rangle^j$ with $j>0$ vanish.
 Applying $\Phi$ to both sides of \eqref{eq:MultilinearVersion} then yields \eqref{eq:MainEquation} in Theorem \ref{thm:SWLinkPairing}.
 Because $\Phi$ is an isomorphism, the result follows. \end{proof}